 Dangriga to Big Creek, Belize – February 1990

 After lunch, we packed our bags and met at the public bus station to travel to Big Creek in the southern part of Belize, our headquarters for the second week.
-The public bus was definitely faster and smoother than the old school bus!
-The mission director placed six of us women in a very nice home where I am sleeping on two mattresses on the floor.
+The public bus was definitely faster and smoother than the old school bus.
+The mission director placed six of us women in a nice home where I am sleeping on two mattresses on the floor.
 I walked into the bathroom and the mirror fell off the wall and whacked my head hard, almost knocking me out.
 It was kind of eerie, almost demonic.
-At dinner in a small restaurant, it was good to be reunited with the other half of our team who went to San Pedro for the weekend.
+At dinner in a small restaurant, we enjoyed our reunion with the other half of our team who went to San Pedro for the weekend.

 Monday – Trio Bladden Banana Farm

-A lady translator from Switzerland joined us since we will be seeing mainly Spanish migrant workers who work on the banana farm.
+A lady translator from Switzerland joined us since we will see mainly Spanish migrant workers who work on the banana farm.
 Most of the bananas turned black because the air temperature recently went below 65 degrees F and ruined this crop.
-It takes 10 weeks to grow another crop.
-We are thankful for the rain which has cooled things off, but it turns the red dirt into red mud.
-It reminds me of the red clay dirt in Georgia, USA.
+It takes ten weeks to grow another crop.
+We are thankful for the rain to cool the air, but it turned the red dirt into red mud, reminding me of the red clay dirt in Georgia, USA.

 We saw large Mayan and Honduran families today.
 Dr. Don saw ten people in one family- family practice at its best.